NetLogo/NetLogo-Extension-Plugin/README.md

 extension.
 The setting is a sequence of tuples, the first value being a file path and the second being an `Option[String]` to rename the file when it's copied (`None` will use the same file name).
 This is especially useful to copy files needed for execution that are not managed by sbt or included as Java resources, such as external scripts.
+These files are also included in the zip file made with the `packageZip` sbt task.

 ```scala
 netLogoPackageExtras += (baseDirectory.value / "resources" / "include_me_1.txt", None)